AntoniosBarotsis/antoniosbarotsis.github.io/content/posts/lists-and-vectors.md

 {{ image(src="/img/lists-vs-vectors/q1-lines.svg", class="dark-filter", style="max-width:160%;margin-left:-25%;margin-right:-35%") }}

 We are only 1/4th of the way into the data and already vectors are outperforming lists.
-Going to the middle only exagerrates the issue further while remaining roughly the same for the vector;
+Going to the middle only exaggerates the issue further while remaining roughly the same for the vector;

 {{ image(src="/img/lists-vs-vectors/middle-lines.svg", class="dark-filter", style="max-width:160%;margin-left:-25%;margin-right:-35%") }}